How To Use Our Shampoo, Body & Shaving Bars

 Repeat if needed for dirty or extra oily hair, especially if you have skipped a couple of washes.

 I only use my shampoo bars about once every other day or less to not strip the hair’s natural oils too much.
-For those with specific hair or skin conditions, more or less often usage may be best for them.
+For others, more or less often usage may be best for them.

 SHAVING: Rub bar along area of skin that you want to shave.